DJ-Dingo/pibooth-oled-display/README.rst

 I2C-safe Bi-directional Logic Level Converter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**ONLY If YOUR OLED ARE USING 5v** some OLED can also run on 3v3, check your manual.
+**ONLY If YOU USE 5v on the OLED SCREEN** some OLED can also run on 3v3, check your manual.

 Since the Raspberry Pi GPIO only handle 3.3v, it will therefore be a good idea to use a **I2C-safe Bi-directional Logic Level Converter** so you don't fryed your pi.